 Longfellow was reminded by the bells that peace had been brought to this earth.
 God would not fail him.
 God was not sleeping.
 God would not leave him.
 God had his good will in mind.
 Sometimes life looks chaotic and things don't make sense.
-The war that was taking place in America during Longfellow's days is not too unlike a lot of the wars we face during our own lives.
+The war that was taking place in America during Longfellow's days is not too unlike a lot of the wars we face in our own lives.
 We need to remember that God is still sitting on the throne.
 He is not sleeping.
 He still promises peace.
-He never promised things would be easy, but He did an eternity worth fighting for.
+Will you cling to the peace that only He can bring?